rampal-punia/python-day-to-day/most_common_explanation.md

 ## Get most common 3 letters

-We can find the moost common 3 letters using the `most_common()` method.
+We can find the most common 3 letters using the `most_common()` method.
 This method returns **a List with the n most common elements and their counts from the most common to the least.
 If n is None, then list all element counts**.

 For example: